federated-directory/help2/outlook-add-in.md

 <img src="../../assets/images/microsoft-outlook-using-add-in-step-4.png" alt="Start using Federated DIrectory as you are used to"/>

-## Supported versions of Outlook

-The add-in works with:

-- Windows Microsoft Outlook 2013 and onwards
-- Outlook for Mac (= Outlook 15.3) and onwards
-- Outlook Web Access 2013 and onwards

 ## Known limitations

 Currently there are no known issues.